Phoenix Home & Garden

-Phoenix Home & Garden is a monthly magazine based in Phoenix, Arizona, USA.
+Phoenix Home & Garden, also styled as Phoenix Home + Garden, is a monthly magazine based in Phoenix, Arizona, USA.
 It is written for people who desire information on Southwest USA living and regional advice for growing desert plants.

-History and profile
+Overview

 Phoenix Home & Garden was first published in November 1980.
 The founders were Joel and Lila Harnett.

 The magazine has received various national awards, including the Maggie awards from the Western Publications Association.

 The magazine reported its paid circulation as 85,352 copies in September 2009 with monthly newsstand sales topping 11,000.